hcpty/big-and-fast-and-available/README.md

 # Readme
-A summary of approaches to building reliable, big and fast systems.
+Approaches to being reliable, big and fast.

 ### Approaches to Being Reliable, Big and Fast